 Resources for Starting a Small Business

-- Many financial advisors specialize in helping small business owners with their financial plan.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool can match you with up to three local financial advisors, and you can choose the one who is best for you.
-If you’re ready, get started now.
+- Many financial advisors specialize in helping small business owners with their financial plans.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now

 - Some parts of starting a small business are the same no matter where you plan to operate.
 Here are some of the basic requirements for beginning a new enterprise.
 Also, Indiana publishes “Business Owner’s Guide” with a wealth of details on starting a business in the state.
 It’s viewable online or available for download.